Prehne97/influence_maximisation_degree_heuristics/README.md

 - tqdm
 - networkx

+## Run Experiments
+run
-run python experiment_example.py --experiment=True  to do the compare
+python experiment_example.py --experiment=True  to do the compare \
+## Run only our new method
+run

-run python experiment_example.py --experiment=False  to do the new discount
+python experiment_example.py --experiment=False  to do the new discount \